ninjeanne/bookly/SRS.md

 ### 2.4 Dependencies

-Whether the website will be mobile compatible depends on the Vue.js framework.
-We have to decide whether we will implement an individual design or use a predefined template.
 The project has the dependencies that are due to our choice in technology.
 Requirements subsets
--	database
--	VM
+-	VM with debian buster
+-   Apache2 webserver
+-   Wordpress
+-	Domain
+-   Docker
+-   Java (including Jacoco, Maven, Lombok, SpringBoot, Hibernate JPA, Swagger, Cucumber, JUnit, Mockito)
--	domain
+-   VueJS (including Bootstrap)
--	gitLab
+-	GitLab (including CI)
 -	IntelliJ IDE
 -	YouTrack
--   Keycloak
+-   Keycloak (including OAuth2 Module for SpringBoot and VueJS)
+-   PostgreSQL (including PgAdmin)
+-   SonarQube
--   Postgres
+-   H2

 ### 2.5 Constraints
 Our database limit is under 15 GB.
-(tbd)
+We have 2 Servers with 2GB RAM each.
+The metrics server and the blog are seperated from the application server.

 ## 3. Specific Requirements
 This section contains all of the functional and quality requirements of the system.
 It gives a detailed description